dungeons-of-moria/umoria/docs/manual.md

 Contents

 1. Introduction
 2. Running The Game
 3. The Character
 4. Adventuring
 5. Symbols On The Screen
 6. Commands
 7. The Town Level
 8. Within The Dungeon
 9. Attacking and Being Attacked
 10. Objects Found In The Dungeon
 11. Winning The Game
 12. Upon Death and Dying
 13. Wizards
-  14. Appendix: How Experience Works in Umoria
-  15. Contributors
+14. Contributors
-  16. Umoria Licence
+15. Umoria Licence

 ## 1. Introduction